Thursday 26/05/22- Drive up (lift sharing advised). Check-in from 1500.

 I understand that if I want insurance, I must insure myself.

-I understand that it is myself who is responsible for getting the proper instruction in the techniques and equipment necessary for hiking or hill walking and I assume all responsibility for injuries to myself or to third parties.
+I understand that it is myself who is responsible for getting the proper instruction in the techniques and equipment necessary for mountain biking, hiking or hill walking and I assume all responsibility for injuries to myself or to third parties.

 I understand that The Norwich Fitness Academy ltd does not recognise any liability for injury or damage caused to, or by, walkers, third parties or property arising from such persons.